Nature and fine cuisine on the river’s north shore, between Montréal and the city of Québec, in Lanaudière and Mauricie.

 Add to my planner

-While La Pimbina sector of Parc national du Mont-Tremblant, accessible via Sain-Donat, is less known than the Lac-Supérieur sector in the Laurentians, its natural setting is equally grandiose.
-Enjoy its many lakes for canoeing, kayaking and swimming.
+The La Pimbina sector of Parc national du Mont-Tremblant accessible via Saint-Donat, is less well-known than the Lac-Supérieur area in the Laurentians, but the natural beauty there is just as magnificent.
+In addition to the numerous hiking trails, there are plenty of lakes for water activities like canoeing, kayaking, and even swimming!

 Auberge du Lac Taureau